Stellahhh/Infection/README.md

 <img src="HumansWinBeforeTimeout.png" alt="Humans Win before Timeout Image" width="500"/>

 4. <b>Multiplayer implementation</b>

+We used Mirror to implement the multi-user game, which will create a local server to host the game.

 Steps to enable multiplayer functionality:
 1. build and run the project